“Migraine tends to worsen in the years leading up to the menopause, with attacks occurring more frequently and sometimes also lasting longer”.1

 Can hormone replacement therapy (HRT) help?

-Menopause Headaches“Many women notice that migraine is more likely to occur when they have bad hot flushes and night sweats.
+“Many women notice that migraine is more likely to occur when they have bad hot flushes and night sweats.
 Since HRT is very effective at controlling these menopause symptoms, it may help reduce the likelihood of migraine but is not in itself an effective migraine treatment.
 Further, if started too early in the perimenopause when estrogen levels can fluctuate widely, the addition of HRT can worsen migraine.

 The type of HRT is important as some forms of HRT can create more hormone fluctuations, triggering migraine.
 This is more likely to occur with oral HRT than with patches or gel.
-We generally recommend that women with migraine who need HRT should use estrogen patches, gel or spray, known as transdermal estrogen, as these provide more stable hormone levels than tablets”.7
+We generally recommend that women with migraine who need HRT should use estrogen patches, gel or spray, known as transdermal estrogen, as these provide more stable hormone levels than tablets”.6

 Health Care Provider